eddmann/eddmann.github.io/_posts/2020/2020-10-26-building-a-nokia-composer-rtttl-player-and-wav-file-generator-in-the-browser.md

 ---
 layout: post
-title: "Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser"
+title: 'Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser'
-meta: "Explores how to parse, play and generate WAV-files from Nokia (RTTTL) ringtones using the Web Audio API and JavaScript"
+meta: 'Explores how to parse, play and generate WAV-files from Nokia (RTTTL) ringtones using the Web Audio API and JavaScript'
 ---

 Who remembers punching in key-combinations found online into their Nokia 3210 to create _custom ringtones_?